 Colonial White is a predominantly white granulite from Northern India.
 As with other Indian metamorphic stones of this type, there are occasional (at times frequent) black specks and bands, and reddish garnet spots.
 Unlike other Indian granulites, the stone is far less linear in pattern, having a fairly chaotic silvery white cotton-wool background.

 Colonial White looks stunning on white and light grey units, and is very much on trend with the fashion for light and bright kitchens that retain a respect for natural materials.
+Have a look at a Colonial White granite worktop installation in Tadworth, Surrey.

 All of the granulites stones sold as granite are relatively porous compared to the volcanic/igneous black granites, and this is a double whammy.
 Being so much lighter in colour, any strongly-coloured liquid that does penetrate the surface is vastly more likely to leave a visible and lasting stain.
 For this reason, we recommend resealing the granite at least once a year, and sooner if any sign of water-logging is seen in the sink area.
 (See our FAQ on granite and quartz here.)